 The Safety Box Violence Interrupters (VIs) are specifically recruited individuals that are identified as credible messengers with those active in serious street/gang related violence.
 Traditionally but not exclusively they are ex-gang members or individuals with violent offending in their past who are highly respected and listened to by their peers.
 They will be trusted by and able to build rapport with our client market.
 Our Violence interrupters employ high-risk conflict mediation techniques to mediate conflict, stop retaliations, pre-empt and stop violent incidents occurring.
 Once a conflict with the potential to lead to violence or further violence as the case may be has been identified, the Vis will be deployed to mediate/interrupt the conflict.
 It is worth noting that due to the networks our VIs will have on the ground level it is expected that in many cases they will be the first to know of incidents that could lead to violence as they occur.

 The Safety Box believes that the greatest impact is found when the entire community understands the intervention and works in partnership.
-We therefore propose a multi-level approach working with:
+We therefore we always propose a multi-level approach working with:

-· Staff that have direct interaction with the Young People (YP)
+· Staff that have direct interaction with offenders

 · Managerial Staff